Future-AI-Laboratory/vision-api/Readme.md

 ## **Class Distribution**

-In original and augmented dataset the class distribution is as follows.
+In original and augmented dataset contains 2152 and 3000 image samples respectively.
+The class and image shape distribution is as follows.

 ![Distribution](https://github.com/Future-AI-Laboratory/vision-api/blob/review_sayan/images/potato_distribution.PNG)